odessainc23/odessainc_development/blog/wp-content/plugins/wp-user-avatar/readme.txt

 * [Join BuddyPress Groups](https://profilepress.com/addons/join-buddypress-groups/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) –  Let users select the BuddyBoss/BuddyPress groups to join during registration.
 * [Akismet](https://profilepress.com/addons/akismet/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) –  Block spam and bot user registrations with Akismet and keep your membership site safe and secured.
 * [Polylang](https://profilepress.com/addons/polylang/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) –  Build multilingual login, registration, password reset, and edit profile forms.

-ProfilePress is the Ecommerce platform of your dreams.
-It delivers a complete Ecommerce experience with everything needed for selling online.

-If you're looking to build a business out of your membership site by creating paid memberships, there's no better way than to use ProfilePress membership plugin which provide the ultimate member experience and will help you start and profit from your WordPress membership sites.

-= What's Next =

-If you like this plugin, then consider checking out our other products:

-* <a href="https://mailoptin.io/">MailOptin</a> - Create popups and optin forms for capturing email newsletter subscribers.
-Integrates with Mailchimp, ConvertKit, Infusionsoft, ActiveCampaign, Campaign Monitor, Constant Contact & more.
-* <a href="https://fusewp.com/">FuseWP</a> - Connect wordPress to marketing platforms and sync users to your email list.

 == Installation ==